 Since each bedroom is the private space of the person who occupies it, you want to describe the room as one of relaxation and comfort.
 For example, descriptive real estate words for the guest room might include “cozy” to show comfort, while the primary bedroom might be portrayed as a “retreat” to convey both luxury and a sense of privacy.

-Similar to the living room, you should use descriptive language that gives the reader a sense of each bedroom’s size.
-For instance, including “can fit a queen or king size bed comfortably” or “perfect for bunk beds or a twin bed.”
-These additional descriptive features will allow buyers to understand the space they are working with and know whether the home is a good fit for themselves, their families, or guests.
+You can also use descriptive language, like “can fit a queen or king size bed comfortably” or “perfect for bunk beds or a twin bed,” to allow buyers to understand the space they are working with and know whether the home is a good fit for themselves, their families, or guests.
+If you also have a room that can function as something else or is a bit small to fit a full bedroom, feel free to mention other options in your description to be inclusive, like a “flex room” or office.

 An additional 16 bedroom words associated with real estate are: